Orientation (Agents of S.H.I.E.L.D.): Design

 The episode introduces a new typeface logo and title card for the series.
-Jamie Lovett of Comicbook.com said, "Fans will know that these episodes are meant to be something special when the episode dispenses with the usual title card treatment and instead implements a logo fade-in".
+Jamie Lovett of ComicBook.com said, "Fans will know that these episodes are meant to be something special when the episode dispenses with the usual title card treatment and instead implements a logo fade-in".
 He compared this title card to that used for the episode "4,722 Hours".

 Filming and visual effects

 Filming for the season began on July 20, 2017.
 Henstridge expressed how different filming her role was for this season stating, "She's always been so headstrong and kind of arrogant to a point where she feels like her brain is the best and who cares about anything else.
 So this is just a completely different realm for her and she hates every second of it.
 So it's brilliant and it was very frustrating to film because you just can't really do anything.
 You just have to be still.
 She has zero power and could be killed at any second."
 For the design of the "roaches", Whedon and Tancharoen took inspiration from the 1979 horror film Alien.
 The actors were shown what the creatures would like in the scene.
-Cordova-Buckley said “I’m terrified of them.
-It’s kind of fun to now be in a show where the enemy is aliens, and all kinds.
-I love Ridley Scott's first Alien so it’s really fun to be doing another world and all of us getting to do that together.”
+Cordova-Buckley said "I'm terrified of them.
+It's kind of fun to now be in a show where the enemy is aliens, and all kinds.
+I love Ridley Scott's first Alien so it's really fun to be doing another world and all of us getting to do that together."

 Marvel Cinematic Universe tie-ins

-In November 2017, Whedon said that the season would not have moved the characters to space if the recent MCU films like Guardians of the Galaxy Vol. 2 and Thor: Ragnarok had not been exploring that part of the MCU, but that this would remain a "thematic tie".
+In November 2017, Whedon said that the season would not have moved the characters to space if the recent MCU films like Guardians of the Galaxy Vol. 2 and Thor: Ragnarok (both 2017) had not been exploring that part of the MCU, but that this would remain a "thematic tie".
 He explained that they had moved on from the overt tie-ins with the MCU films that the series utilized in earlier seasons because "we have our own mythology.
 That started to be much more interesting to us, and hopefully to the audience ...
 No one wants to come to see our show to see another show."
-The season features the Kree, an alien race that previously appeared in the first three seasons, and in the film Guardians of the Galaxy.
+The season features the Kree, an alien race that previously appeared in the first three seasons, and in the film Guardians of the Galaxy (2014).